 Please use the Queen’s English

 An email is not a text message to friends.
 Think of it as a business letter in a digital format.
 There should be a salutation, the body of the message and an appropriate signoff.
 Also, be attentive to grammar; capitalization; spelling; syntax and most important, the content.
 If the email has no capitalization, then your professor knows that it was likely composed on a smartphone.
-While there’s nothing with doing that of course, but the lack of capitalization looks like you aren’t into the details.
+While there’s nothing wrong with doing that, the lack of capitalization looks like you aren’t into the details.
 It’s considered poor etiquette, generally.

 Clarity of content is also much appreciated.
 Your professor wants to help but if she can’t make head or tail out of the question, then you are no further ahead.
 Your professor has many talents but mind reading isn’t one of them.

 Professional looking email address

 A professional looking email address is needed now that you’re in college or university.
 Keep the fun one for family & friends.
 Once again, first impressions are being made about you.
 And from a practical standpoint, if the email address seems a bit dodgy, your email may end up in the spam folder.

 Peruse the Syllabus for Answers to Queries before Emailing

 If you have a burning question about the exam schedule or what content will be covered, check out the syllabus or website, first.
 Often these questions will be answered in class, too.
 Check your notes!!

 Never appear lazy or inattentive by shooting off an email about a topic that’s already covered in another place that you have ready access to.
 Your professors are happy to assist but those kinds of questions are really tedious.
 Be proactive and do your own digging for information.